chingu-voyages/v46-tier3-team-29/README.md

 1. Create a new todo in the project board (GitHub Projects) and convert it to an issue.
 2. Assign the todo to yourself if you are ready to start working on it.
 3. Checkout develop `git checkout develop` (go to the develop branch) and run `git pull`.
-4. Create a new branch like this (example): `git checkout -b issue-14/update-readme`.
+4. Create a new branch like this: `git checkout -b issue-<issue-number>/<branch-name>.` Example: `git checkout -b issue-14/update-readme`.
 5. Work on your todo.
 Stage, commit, and push your changes.
 6. Create a pull request from your branch back into develop.
-Write `Closes #14` (example) in your pull request’s comments.
+Write `Closes #<issue-number>` in your pull request’s comments.
+Example: `Closes #14`.
 7. Send a link to your PR to our Discord chat and notify everyone (@Voyager).
 8. Merge the pull request if you got an approval.
 9. Notify everyone in out team that you have merged the PR so we update the develop branch locally.